-This class is designed to equip paralegal students with the tools to face ethical dilemmas on the job.
-It provides a comprehensive description of attorney rules of ethics and how these rules apply to the lawyers and non-lawyers whom the attorneys supervise.
+This course is designed to equip students with the tools to face ethical dilemmas on the job.
+It provides a comprehensive description of attorney rules of ethics and how those rules apply to the lawyers and non-lawyers whom the attorneys supervise.